Steve Hartnett, Godan

 Ed Keubler, Sandan

 Ed began training with Steve Hartnett in 1993.
 Not long after Ed’s karate career began, his twelve year old son, Shay Kuebler and also a then karate student with Steve, left karate to pursue a very successful career as a professional dancer and choreographer.
-Ed Kuebler has also competed locally and internationally and instructs the summer sessions for Sherwood Karate-Do.
-Today Kuebler holds a 3rd degree black belt in Shito Ryu karate taught by Master Demura.
+Ed has also competed locally and internationally and helps instruct the summer sessions for Sherwood Karate-Do.
+Today Kuebler holds a 3rd degree black belt in Shito Ryu karate and he also holds a Nidan (2nd degree in Kobudo (weapons).
+Kuebler also runs his own very successful dojo in Tofield, AB.

 Jeff Hutton, Sandan

 Jeff began training with Steve Hartnett in September of 1983.
 Hutton has competed internationally and locally and has assisted with instruction over the last several years.
 Hutton took time off from karate to complete a Masters Degree in Business at the U of A and to have a family.
-Today Hutton’s daughters Jenna and Alyssa can be seen following in the footsteps of their black belt Dad, winning gold medals at local tournaments and pursuing the karate way of life at the Ardrossan and Sherwood Park dojos.
+Today Hutton’s daughters Jenna and Alyssa can be seen following in the footsteps of their black belt Dad, winning gold medals at local tournaments and pursuing the karate way of life at the Sherwood Park dojo.
+Jeff is a true leader in our dojo and also holds a Nidan in Kobudo.

 Greg Irving, Nidan